Ibaqu/CodeBlogs/Writing_Ballerina_Unit_Tests/Blog/Writing_Ballerina_Unit_Tests.md

 ```

 Now when we generate the code coverage report, all of the negative aspects of the Ballerina code are taken into consideration as well.

+## Key Takeaways

+The following points sould be considered when writing Ballerina Unit tests for a Ballerina project

+* The Unit test cases for a Ballerina project is generally larger in number compared to the other types of tests.
+* Maintaining thorough Code coverage is important when writing Unit test cases
+* Try to maintain a clear project structure when writing tests.
+* When dealing with different types of tests, it is advisable to keep Unit tests within the same project can Integration tests in a separate project.